 Individuals enrolled in the Direct Training Program will be eligible for a living stipend.
 Living stipend payments would begin upon commencement of a training program and continue through the completion of training, not to exceed 18 months total.
 Payments will end on the last week of classroom or online class attendance (completion or withdrawal); partial months will be prorated by the day.
 The living stipend will be $500 per month and will exhaust upon the earlier of 18 months of payments or the date on which training is completed or the participant leaves training.
 Wrap-around services such as career counseling, tutoring, success workshops, translation or interpretation, and connections to resources like child care and food assistance are critical to participant success.
 The Department will partner with educational and training institutions to provide support services for all participants in the Direct Training Program.
 In order to serve non-WIOA-eligible participants, the Department will engage career transition specialists who are funded with only state funds.
 These specialists can navigate the unemployment insurance and employment services systems.
 They have proved especially critical for rapid responses to mass layoffs, creating a seamless transition from UI to re-employment.

 The pathways into climate-ready and infrastructure careers are evolving constantly.
 In order for career counselors to guide participants through the maze of educational requirements, specialized programs, and job placement, they must have specialized training.
-The Department will create a Green Career Specialist training, partnering with New Mexico State University Global’s micro-credentialing services.
+Using Community Benefit Fund resources, the Department has created a Green Career Specialist training, partnering with New Mexico State University Global’s micro-credentialing services.
 The training will be available to anyone in the workforce system, including high school and community college career counselors and other WIOA programs.
 CBF funding will also help to support Green Career Specialists across New Mexico.

 Credential evaluation is the process of comparing academic and professional degrees earned in one country to those earned in the US.
 Immigrants can use credential evaluations to gain recognition for study completed outside the country and qualify for American jobs.
 By adding this to the suite of services available in the Economic Transition Program, the Department will be able to serve foreign-trained individuals who may be working in the fossil fuel industries despite having credentials in other professions.